TriplyDB/Documentation/docs/triplydb-js/index.md

 <dl>
   <dt><code>accessLevel</code> </dt>
   <dd>
-    The access level of the dataset.
-The following values are supported:
+    <p>The access level of the dataset.
+The following values are supported:</p>
     <dl>
       <dt><code>'private'</code></dt>
       <dd>The dataset can only be accessed by the <a href='#account'><code>Account</code></a> object for which it is created.</dd>

       <dt><code>'internal'</code></dt>
       <dd>The dataset can only be accessed by people who are logged into the TriplyDB instance (denoted by the value of environment variable <code>TRIPLYDB_URL</code>).

       <dt><code>'public'</code></dt>
       <dd>The dataset can be accessed by everybody.</dd>
     </dl>